im-santos/unb_multicloud_migration_slr/README.md

 License and Software Information
 © Universidade de Brasília (UnB), Brazil

 UnB publishes this documentation subject to the terms of the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License** with the aim of helping the community with our knowledge which we think can be also useful for other people.
 You will find a copy of the CC BY-NC-SA license in the root folder of this package.
-All rights not explicitly granted to you under the CC BY-NC-SA license remain the sole and exclusive property of UPM.
+All rights not explicitly granted to you under the CC BY-NC-SA license remain the sole and exclusive property of UnB.

 ## License